carpentries-incubator/python-pandas-power-consumption/setup.md

 > The dataset this lesson consists of power consumption data from the
 > Los Alamos Public Utility Department (LADPU) in Los Alamos, New Mexico,
 > USA.
 The data are provided in original format, and have only been
-> processed to anonymize consumer information.
+> processed to remove consumer information.
 The data contain
 > missing and duplicate values.
 >
 > The dataset for this lesson is available from Dyrad, _LADPU Smart Meter Data_,